Table of Contents

 This is one of the two largest fears a homeowner has when asking, “Should I rent my Nashville home?”.

-If a tenant trashes your home and leaves you with a large rehab job before you can rent it again, it becomes a frustrating circumstance.
+If a resident trashes your home and leaves you with a large rehab job before you can rent it again, it becomes a frustrating circumstance.

 This is the second of the two biggest fears a homeowner has when considering whether or not to rent their home.

-A tenant that pays late, does not pay, or must be evicted is also a risk that should not be ignored.
+A resident that pays late, does not pay, or must be evicted is also a risk that should not be ignored.
 This can cause financial issues if the landlord is not ready.

 Worst-case scenarios can have compounding effects.
 Make sure that you do not put yourself in position so that one negative event can turn into 2 or 3 negative situations in your financial life.